metrorailings/OwlBlog/content/posts/week-14-quick-insights.md

 Nick Bosa can be designated an elite pass rusher.
 Nobody else has really impressed me as of yet on this 49er defensive front.

 New Orleans doesn't have much of a pass rush in this game.
 Cameron Jordan may be the only elite pass rusher on that defense.

+***

+## Chiefs @ Patriots

+Trick play by the Patriots for a touchdown - a sliding flea flicker.
+Well done by Josh McDaniels.
+Brady's pass was a bit underthrown too.
+Makes me wonder...